An Observation Aircraft that took on the North Vietnamese Forces

 Bringing his aircraft around once again, and again, each time sending the enemy into retreat, and each time coming under heavy enemy fire.

-Capy Bennett made a total of five strafing runs against the North Vietnamese regulars, and each time was successful in causing their retreat, and slowing their advance on the small South Vietnamese unit he was trying to defend.
+Captain Bennett made a total of five strafing runs against the North Vietnamese regulars, and each time was successful in causing their retreat and slowing their advance on the small South Vietnamese unit he was trying to defend.

 .